moondance-labs/tanssi-docs/builders/tooling/oracles/phala.md

 1. Head to the **Deploy and Run Transactions** tab
 2. Set the **ENVIRONMENT** to **Injected Provider -- MetaMask**
 3. Select the **AggregatorV3Interface** contract from the **CONTRACT** dropdown
-4. Enter the data feed contract address corresponding to `BTC to USD`, which is `0x89BC5048d634859aef743fF2152363c0e83a6a49` on the demo EVM Appchain in the **At Address** field and click the **At Address** button
+4. Enter the data feed contract address corresponding to `BTC to USD`, which is `0x89BC5048d634859aef743fF2152363c0e83a6a49` on the demo EVM appchain in the **At Address** field and click the **At Address** button

 ![Access aggregator contract](/images/builders/tooling/oracles/phala/phala-2.webp)